BindWill/scrapper/README.md

 # Documentation Scraper Setup Guide
 What This Does
-This tool scrapes and saves documentation from websites into structured JSON files.
+This tool scrapes and saves documentation from websites into structured JSON files, this is intend for educationational purposes so that you may best understand the projects you are working with.
 Prerequisites
 Install Node.js (LTS version)
 Install Git